-From a computer or device on the network, you can access a storage device that is connected to the modern router.
+From a computer or device on the network, you can access a storage device that is connected to the router.

-To access the device from a Mac:
+▶To access the device from a Mac:

-1. Connect a USB or eSATA storage device to the appropriate port on the modem router.

-If your storage device uses a power supply, you must use it when you connect the device to the modem router.

-When you connect the storage device to the modem router's port, it might take up to two minutes before it is ready for sharing.
-By default, the device is available to all computers on your local area network (LAN).

-- 2. On a Mac that is connected to the network, select Go > Connect to Server. - 3.
+- Connect a USB or eSATA storage device to the appropriate port on the router.
+If your storage device uses a power supply, you must use it when you connect the device to the router.
+When you connect the storage device to the router's port, it might take up to two minutes before it is ready for sharing.
+By default, the device is available to all computers on your local area network (LAN). - On a Mac that is connected to the network, select Go > Connect to Server. - 3.
 In the Server Address field, enter smb://readyshare. - 4.
 When prompted, select the Guest radio button.

-If you set up access control on the modem router and you allowed your Mac to access the network, select the Registered User radio button and enter admin for the name and password for the password.
-For more information about access control, see View Devices Currently on the Network on page 99.
+If you set up access control on the router and you allowed your Mac to access the network, select the Registered User radio button and enter admin for the name and password for the password.
+For more information about access control, see the user manual, which is available online at downloadcenter.netgear.com or through a link in the router's user interface.

-5. Click the Connect button.
+Click the Connect button.